adlnet/xAPI-Spec/xAPI.md

 * Remove the "voided" property from the statement, if present.
 * Add "version": "1.0"
-* If an authority was not previously set, set the authority to an agent identified by an account with an accountServiceHomePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
+* If an authority was not previously set, set the authority to an agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
 * Preserve all other fields without modification, including "stored".
 Stored should still be updated if the statement is passed to another system.

-######Conversion of statements created based on version 0.9
+######Conversion of statements created based on version 0.95

-A 1.0 system converting a statement created in 0.9 MUST follow the steps below:
+A 1.0 system converting a statement created in 0.95 MUST follow the steps below:

 * If the statement is voided, do not convert it.
 * Remove the "voided" property from the statement, if present.
 * Add "version": "1.0"
-* If an authority was not previously set, set the authority to an agent identified by an account with an accountServiceHomePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
+* If an authority was not previously set, set the authority to an agent identified by an account with a homePage set to the home page corresponding to the system performing the conversion and an accountName of "unknown".
 * Preserve all other fields without modification, including "stored".
 Stored should still be updated if the statement is passed to another system.